MuhammadDF/oak-report/README.md

 By centralizing the project on Google Cloud Platform, we eliminate the budget constraints typically associated with high-frequency AI inference and live search APIs.
 This enables a more robust “Proxy/Fake Guard” logic that requires multiple visual passes, which would be cost-prohibitive on other platforms like AWS or Azure.

-> Note: Most of these decisions prioritize seamless integration between the AI model (Gemini) and the hosting environment (Cloud Run).
-Using a unified Google ecosystem reduces glue code and minimizes latency for real-time appraisals.

 **Final Stack Components**